curious-attempt-bunny/warlight2-botarena-go/README.md

 This will run your bot against a normal map with only neutral enemies.
 See how many rounds it takes your bot to conquer the entire map.
 The best we've seen is 7 rounds.

     go run arena.go <path_to_run_script>

+# Head to head play

+This will run two of your bots against each other.

+    go run arena.go <path_to_run_script> <path_to_run_script>

+# Implementation notes

+The fight resolution logic assumes the worst luck for the attacker.